ibm-bigsql/BigSQL-Sandbox/README.md

 You can visit our [Big SQL Community](https://developer.ibm.com/answers/topics/big_Sql_sandbox.html) for asking product related questions.
 You can also refer to our FAQ section here and open an issue for unanswered question.

+## Uninstalling the application
+- On the menu in the upper-right corner select **Uninstall**.
+This will uninstall the application and also remove the container and image.

 ## FAQs

 - I already have docker installed on my laptop, will you use the existing install of docker or replace it?